QuLab1234/QuLab/content/news/202407Zhentao/_index.md

 <br />
 <font face=Times New Roman>
-Zhentao has been selected from a highly competitive pool of candidates to receive the HKUST RedBird Academic Excellence Award for Continuing PhD Students in the 2022-23 Academic Year.
+Yiming and Zhentao have been selected from a highly competitive pool of candidates to receive the HKUST RedBird Academic Excellence Award for Continuing PhD Students in the 2023-24 Academic Year.
 This award is made upon nomination by the School of Engineering and recommendation of the assessment panel following a rigorous review.
 As such, it is a very well-deserved award in recognition of his academic excellence and leadership skills.
 Congratulations!<br />